vimc/orderly.server/README.md

 ./scripts/redis stop
 ```

-The package must also be installed with `R CMD INSTALL .`
+For the integration tests, the package must also be installed with `R CMD INSTALL .`